 Not too long ago, I wrote about the first affordable consumer touch screen monitor that I’ve seen to date, the Acer T230H.
 A few days ago, I actually went out and bought one of these for myself.
 Computing with a touch screen monitor is quite different than the experience one receives with a mouse and keyboard.
 There are many advantages to using a touch interface, but also a few disadvantages.
-Read the rest of this entry »
+Continue reading Thoughts on using Windows 7 with a touch screen

 Somewhat recently, Acer released the first affordable touch screen monitor for use with Windows 7’s touch capabilities.
 The 23″ Acer T230H has an average price of $370, and is available from most major retailers at that price.
 While Acer’s monitors are typically cheaper in price than others, my personal experience with Acer’s products has been very good.
 All of our favorite features become much easier to use when coupled with Windows 7 Touch.